 Madlaina has both a bachelor’s degree in Sociology and Communications, and a Master's in Comparative Media Studies both from the University of Lucerne.
 In 2014, she completed her further education at the Stapferhaus Lenzburg, specializing as a cultural manager.
-She had previously worked in an Aarauer advertising agency for nine years and for six years at the “Erbengemeinschaft Cuno Amiet”.
-In 2017, she also worked for a year at the short film festival shnit in Bern.
+Since then she has worked for various cultural projects.
 We are happy to say that today she works full time for cirqu'.

 Laura Olgiati has been with us from the beginning and is an integral part of the Festival team.
 Not only is she involved as a producer, but she also supports the entire festival with her in depth knowledge of the European contemporary circus scene.